smallstep/autocert/README.md

 ## Getting Started

-> ⚠️ Warning: *this project is in **ALPHA**.
-DON'T use it for anything mission critical.
-EXPECT breaking changes in minor revisions with little or no warning.
-PLEASE [provide feedback](https://github.com/smallstep/autocert/issues/new?template=autocert_enhancement.md).*

 ### Prerequisites

 All you need to get started is [`kubectl`](https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl) and a cluster running kubernetes `1.9` or later with [admission webhooks](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#admission-webhooks) enabled: